nefarius/HidGuardian/lib/HidCerberus/README.md

 # About
 HidCerberus (previously known as Zerberus or simply Cerberus) is the puppeteer behind its fellow kernel-mode companion `HidGuardian`.
 Together they have the power to dictate, which application may get the merciful access to an input device and which will be left enchained, begging for their release.

-HidCerberus can be run as either a stand-alone console application or a Windows Service (recommended) with elevated privileges to even guard administrative processes.
-It's a single self-contained executable with only a small set of 3rd party dependencies based on which features it shall provide.
+HidCerberus consists of a single self-contained library (DLL) with 3rd party dependencies already baked into it.

-HidCerberus by itself doesn't decide which process gets access to a certain device; it offloads this decision-making process to plug-ins called Vigils.
+HidCerberus by itself doesn't decide which process gets access to a certain device; it offloads this decision-making process to a host called a Vigil.

 ## Those who must be vigilant
 Fill this section, you lazy bum!